 A new addition to the Beatnik landscape: Ungaretti’s Typewriter.
 Customers (all two of them) are invited to type any random thought, flow of consciousness dribble, abstract or recited prose or poetry, scat porn or holy doodle, A4 paper provided at no cost.
 Its resultant screed might even be published.
 Its tab-stop is set to allow only a small column of type, hence its name.

-Giuseppe Ungaretti was an Italian modernist poet whose complete works languished here in the shop unsold for many years.
-I guess that means he is yet to hit the big time in Walton Street Oxford, though many books languish here unsold.
-His poems rarely had much flesh – a few, brief lines was typical fare, but his poetry is held always to be musical and rhythmic, certainly both exquisite and emotional by one enthusiastic Italian, a close friend whose word I trust.
-My friend once insisted that Ungaretti should have won the Nobel Prize, but Ungaretti’s denial possibly explained because Italy had won the football World Cup in 1934 and 1938.
-Yeh, that’ll be why, all I’m saying is that I never got the entirety of each poem’s delicacy in its translation.
-Each poem must have taken Ungaretti ages, at least five minutes, lazy sod, or perhaps his pith encouraged by a typewriter with a broken tab-stop.
+GIUSEPPE UNGARETTI was an Italian modernist poet.
+His poems rarely had much flesh – a few, brief lines was typical fare.
+B,ut his poetry is held always to be musical and rhythmic, certainly both exquisite and emotional by one enthusiastic Italian close friend, whose word I trust.
+My friend once insisted that Ungaretti should have won the Nobel Prize.
+Ungaretti’s denial of this trophy is possibly explained because Italy had won the football World Cup in 1934 and 1938, and the Nobel is a political lottery.
+I am not an Italian speaker, so in translation I never got the entirety of each poem’s delicacy.
+However, each brief poem with these short lines must have taken Ungaretti ages, at least five minutes, lazy sod.
+Or perhaps his pith was encouraged by a typewriter with a broken tab-stop.
 Hence my ROYAL typewriter, manufactured by Diana Schreib-Maschinenf Abrik in Mannheim, subsidiary of the McBee Corporation of New York.
-Its green keys sit proud and invitingly, I’ve buggered up its stop-tab to flush out brevity.
+Its green keys sit proud and invitingly, but I’ve buggered up its stop-tab to forbid lengthy lines and to flush out brevity.